 It is produced with 100% Canaiolo.
 Francesco wanted to create a wine with a lesser known grape that represents the roots of Chianti.
 It is fermented 10 days with the skins and an additional 2 months of aging in cement vats.
 Florally with a bouquet of wildflowers.
 It’s a pleasant wine without intrusive tannins and a long finish.

-It is produced with 100% Malvasia Nera.
+It is 100% Malvasia Nera.
 The grapes are sourced from their Allegra vineyard named after their daughter.
 A very small production of only 800 bottles.
 This wine spends 10 days in cement vats with an additional 1-2 months on the lees.
 It’s then aged 6 months in terracotta amphorae.
 Intense ruby in color with ripe fruit, a hint of spice and black pepper.
 Complex and elegant with harmonious tannins.